wp-plugins/fetch-tweets/readme.txt

 == Changelog ==

 = 1.3.3.7 =
+* Improved the caching mechanism not to entirely rely on WP Cron.
 * Updated the [Admin Page Framework](http://wordpress.org/plugins/admin-page-framework/) library to v2.1.7.2.
 * Fixed the warning: `Strict standards: Declaration of ... should be compatible with ...`.
 * Fixed a possible security issue in the plugin admin pages.